 • Foot problems.
-People who have flat feet or high, rigid arches are more likely to develop stress fractures.
-Worn footwear contributes to the problem.
+People who have flat feet or high, rigid arches are more likely to get stress fractures.
+Worn footwear often contributes to the problem.

 • Lack of nutrients.
 Eating disorders and lack of vitamin D and calcium can make bones more likely to develop stress fractures.